Income Based Repayment: Your Questions Answered

 • The required monthly payment is only $500

-Your loan balance will increase each month by $600 ($1,100 – $500).
-This will continue to happen as long as your monthly payment is lower than your interest charge.
+Your remaining balance will increase each month by $600 ($1,100 – $500).

 Calculating Your Monthly Interest Charge